lodoloro/NotebookLM_Clone/README.md

 # NotebookLM_Clone
-Repo to Host Dean Lockyers RAG Web App
+Repo to Host Dean Lockyers Offline RAG Web App

+---

+# Welcome!
+This is my Offline ai document assistant web app

+### Why offline?
+Offline means greater security and means that its harder for other people to access

 ---